 The woman is treated as with all IVF treatments.

-The eggs are placed in a culture and examine the following day to see whether they have fertilized normally.
+The eggs are placed in a culture and examined the following day to see whether they have fertilized normally.

 Is ICSI allowed in the context of religion?